 Empathy.
-You’ve heard it’s an important skill for product managers, marketing managers, and UX teams.
+You’ve heard it’s an essential skill for product managers, marketing managers, and UX teams.
 But how can you put empathy into practice when engaging with customers and prospects?

 Empathy is a way of understanding your customers’ underlying needs and motivations.
 I believe that empathy can lead you to build a better product and then explain to the world why you’re building it.